CHIRPS-GEFS

 Dekadal Forecasts

-In blending CHIRPS and real-time GEFS forecasts, a quantile-matching procedure modifies the GEFS forecast precipitation amount to be consistent with the local historical CHIRPS record.
-The procedure identifies how the forecast amount ranks historically, compared to historical GEFS forecasts from 2000 to present.
-Using that rank-based percentile, an amount corresponding to the same percentile of the CHIRPS data distribution is identified.
-The new forecast thus retains important information from the GEFS, including the advanced weather forecasting ability of the GEFS version 12 system and the historical extremity of the current forecast, while also now aligning with the CHIRPS’s high-quality 5-km resolution climatology and CHIRPS historical variance.
+Operational CHIRPS-GEFS data are a bias-corrected 0.05-degree version of the GEFS real-time 00 UTC ensemble mean forecasts for total precipitation.
+The 16-day GEFS forecasts are bias-corrected to match the CHIRPS historical distribution using quantile matching.
+The procedure identifies how the forecast 16-day total ranks historically, compared to historical GEFS forecasts from 2001 to present for the same 16-day period.
+Using that rank-based percentile, an amount corresponding to the same percentile of the CHIRPS 16-day data distribution is identified.
+The new forecast thus retains important information from the GEFS, including the advanced weather forecasting ability of the GEFS version 12 system and the historical extremity of the current forecast, while also now aligning with the CHIRPS’ historical variance and high-quality 5-km resolution climatology.

 Accessing CHIRPS-GEFS